inseven/bookmarks/README.md

 In order to make continuous integration easy the `scripts/build.sh` script builds the full project, including submitting the macOS app for notarization.
 In order to run this script (noting that you probably don't want to use it for regular development cycles), you'll need to configure your environment accordingly, by setting the following environment variables:

-- `MATCH_PASSWORD` -- the password/passphrase to secure the [match](https://docs.fastlane.tools/actions/match/) certificate store
-- `CERTIFICATE_REPOSITORY` -- the repository used for the match certificate store (must be HTTPS)
-- `CERTIFICATE_REPOSITORY_AUTHORIZATION_KEY` -- a GitHub authorization key used to access the certificate repository (see the [match authorization docs](https://docs.fastlane.tools/actions/match/#git-storage-on-github))
-- `IOS_CERTIFICATE_BASE64` -- base64 encoded PKCS 12 certificate (see above for details)
+- `IOS_CERTIFICATE_BASE64` -- base64 encoded PKCS 12 certificate for iOS App Store builds (see above for details)
 - `IOS_CERTIFICATE_PASSWORD` -- password used to protect the iOS certificate
+- `MACOS_CERTIFICATE_BASE64` -- base64 encoded PKCS 12 certificate for macOS Developer ID builds (see above for details)
+- `MACOS_CERTIFICATE_PASSWORD` -- password used to protect the macOS certificate
 - `APPLE_DEVELOPER_ID` -- individual Apple Developer Account ID (used for notarization)
 - `APPLE_API_KEY` -- base64 encoded App Store Connect API key (see https://appstoreconnect.apple.com/access/api)
 - `APPLE_API_KEY_ID` -- App Store Connect API key id (see https://appstoreconnect.apple.com/access/api)